-PDT using Levulan (5-aminolevulinic acid / ALA) and a proprietary blue light is FDA approved for the treatment of skin pre-cancers called actinic keratoses (i.e. rough scaly spots generally on sun exposed skin of fair skin types.)
+PDT using Levulan / Ameluz (5-aminolevulinic acid / ALA) and a proprietary blue or red light, respectively is FDA approved for the treatment of skin pre-cancers called actinic keratoses (i.e. rough scaly spots generally on sun exposed skin of fair skin types.)

-PDT is also known as “ALA/PDT treatment” or “Super Blue Light”.
-Intense pulsed light (IPL) activated Levulan, called a “super photofacial” is not only effective for AKs, but also for age-related sun/skin damage.
-PDT has also been shown to help decrease the appearance of pores, shrink oil glands, and treat stubborn acne, rosacea, and help improve the appearance of some small superficial acne scars.
+PDT is also known as “ALA PDT treatment” or “Super Blue Light”.
+Intense pulsed light (IPL) activated Levulan / Ameluz (ALA), called a “super photofacial” is not only effective for AKs, but also for age-related sun/skin damage.
+PDT has also been shown to help decrease the appearance of pores, shrink oil glands, treat stubborn acne, rosacea, and help improve the appearance of small superficial acne scars.

-5-aminolevulinic acid, also called Levulan or ALA for short is a naturally occurring protein in the body.
-It is found in small quantities as part of the normal heme (blood) synthesis pathway.
-In larger quantities, it is a substance known to increase sensitivity to certain wavelengths of light.
+5-aminolevulinic acid, also called Levulan, Ameluz or ALA is a naturally occurring protein in all of us, that is found in small quantities as part of our normal heme (blood) synthesis pathway.
+Larger quantities of ALA are known to increase sensitivity to certain wavelengths of light.

 How does Photodynamic Therapy work?

-Levulan is preferentially absorbed by and hence targets abnormal cells for destrcution by photodynamic therapy generated reactive oxygen.
-Norrmal skin cells are relatively preserved; thus, minimizing side effects.
-PDT eliminates a significant majority to 100% of actinic keratoses in most.
-After healing from Levulan PDT, re-examination may be recommended to evaluate for any residual lesions that may need additional treatment or biopsy.
+Levulan / Ameluz / ALA is preferentially absorbed by and hence targets abnormal cells for destruction by photodynamic therapy generated reactive oxygen.
+Normal skin cells are relatively preserved; thus, minimizing side effects.
+PDT eliminates a significant majority of actinic keratoses in most.
+After healing from Levulan / Ameluz / ALA PDT, re-examination may be recommended to evaluate for any residual lesions that may need additional treatment or biopsy.